Copyright© Ute Grabowsky/photothek.net

 Development cooperation with Rwanda Pandemic response and vaccine production

-The pandemic-related economic downturn is a bigger challenge, especially for the services and tourism sector.
+The pandemic-related economic downturn in Rwanda has been a challenge, especially for the services and tourism sector.
 The World Bank estimates that more than half a million people have been pushed back into poverty by the pandemic.

-In order to lessen the economic fallout from the pandemic, Germany is using its development cooperation to support the expansion of social protection systems and make financing lines available for small and medium-sized enterprises.
+In order to lessen the economic fallout from the pandemic, Germany is using its development cooperation to support the expansion of social protection systems and to make loans available for small and medium-sized enterprises.

 Local vaccine production site